 - !
 1. One or more outlets at the garage were inoperative at the time of our inspection.
 Possibly due to turned off switches which were not located during our inspection.
 These outlets and circuits should be investigated and corrected as necessary.
 Based upon our inspection of a representative number of outlets, we recommend testing of every outlet at a later date.
 Repairs or rewiring are recommended at all deficient locations.
-(See Photo 13) - !
-2. Abandoned wiring was noted in the crawlspace under the master bathroom.
-We recommend the wiring be disconnected at its source or terminated in an approved manner in a covered junction box.
-(See Photo 21) - !
-3. A switch at the master bedroom is faulty or damaged.
+(See Photo 14) - !
+2. A switch at the master bedroom is faulty or damaged.
 We recommend it be replaced.
-(See Photo 17) - 4.
+(See Photo 12) - 3.
 The accessible aluminum connectors inside the electrical main and/or branch panel are lacking the application of an anti-oxidant.
-We recommend that each accessible connection be covered with an anti-oxidant. - 5.
-The water heater cold and hot water lines do not appear to be bonded to the gas lines.
-The local building department may presently require that the lines be bonded.
-We recommend consulting the local building authority regarding this condition. - 6.
-Tree limbs should be cut back from the electrical service entrance wires.
-This work should be done by or coordinated with the utility provider. - One or more of the screws are missing or incorrect at the main and branch electrical panels.
-We recommend proper blunt-end screws be installed. - 8.
+We recommend that each accessible connection be covered with an anti-oxidant. - 4.
+One or more of the main and branch panel screws are missing or incorrect.
+We recommend proper blunt-end screws be installed. - 5.
 We have observed a Federal Pacific electrical "Stab lock" service panel(s) in this house.
 This type of panel has a history of circuit breakers failing to trip in response to an over current or short circuit.
 Failure of a circuit breaker to trip does not afford the protection that is intended and required.
-We recommend a licensed electrician be retained for additional information and recommendations. - 9.
-We have observed a Federal Pacific electrical "Stab lock" service panel(s) in this house.
-This type of panel has a history of circuit breakers failing to trip in response to an over current or short circuit.
-Failure of a circuit breaker to trip does not afford the protection that is intended and required.
-We recommend a licensed electrician be retained for additional information and recommendations.
+We recommend a licensed electrician be retained for additional information and recommendations. - !
+6. Abandoned wiring was noted in the crawlspace under the master bathroom.
+We recommend the wiring be disconnected at its source or terminated in an approved manner in a covered junction box.
+(See Photo 20)